 Continuing we drive to Ancient Aigai now called Vergina, to live the experience of a visit to the Unique Museum of Vergina, created in the Great Tumulus covering the Royal Tombs of Macedonia.
 See the astonishing findings from the Tomb of King Phillip II, Alexander’s father, and feel the thrill of the Greatest Discovery of the 20th century.

-Only a few miles away Biblical Beroea – Veria where we visit Saint Paul’s Bema, and then stroll through the Old Jewish Neighborhood and the colourful market area.
-A walk in a city where past is present and around.
-Return to Thessaloniki (Salonica) City – Overnight.
+Only a few miles away Biblical Beroea – Veria where we visit Saint Paul’s Bema, and then stroll through the Old Jewish Neighborhood and the colorful market area.
+A walk in a city where the past is present and around.
+Return to Thessaloniki (Salonika) City – Overnight.

 Day 7: Pella – Archaeological Park of Dion – Mount Olympus